vectara/vectara-ingest/README.md

 <b>Methods</b>

 <b>`index_url()`</b>
 This is probably the most useful method.
-It takes a `url` as input and extract the content from that URL (using the `playwright` and `unstructured` libraries), then sends that content to Vectara using the standard indexing API.
-If the url points to a PDF document, special care is taken to ensure proper processing.
+It takes a URL as input and extracts the content from that URL (using the `playwright` and `unstructured` libraries), then sends that content to Vectara using the standard indexing API.
+If the URL points to a PDF document, special care is taken to ensure proper processing.

 <b>`index_file()`</b>
 Use this when you have a file that you want to index using Vectara's file_uplaod [API](https://docs.vectara.com/docs/indexing-apis/file-upload), so that it takes care of format identification, segmentation of text and indexing.